Explore Our Garden Wildlife Blog

 Birds live with many threats around them.
 They prefer to feed in the company of others, as many eyes make safer feeding.
 Good bird food will attract a few birds, and a few birds will attract more birds.
 The better the food and the more reliable the supply, the more frequent and in greater numbers the birds will come.

 Birds need extra help through the breeding season.
 By putting out a reliable supply of high quality food for the adult birds during spring and summer, you provide them with the energy they need to forage for their brood.
-Ark wildlife stocks niger seeds for birds which are increasingly popular.
+Ark wildlife stocks niger seeds for birds which are increasingly popular and can be placed in a niger seed feeder.
 Help the parent and you help their young.
 The reward is seeing the next generation visit your garden soon after they fledge.

 Provide a lookout.
 A tree or tall shrub are ideal but if no natural lookouts are available try erecting a high perch offering a clear view over the feeding area and ideally beyond.
 This allows birds safe arrival, before entering the feeding area but also a guard duty position over the area giving them even more confidence to visit regularly.